Hecate08/SDS/README.md

 * clinical data (data.frame) with dummy variables for categorical variables

 ## Example workflow
-An example how to use the package can be found in Example.html.
+An example how to use the package can be found in Example.pdf

 ## Citation
 The paper can be found at this location: